Home > Single Post

 Type of NoiseRubber Mat EffectivenessBest Product Type

-Impact noise★★★★★Tiny Granule Tile, Composite Tile
+Impact Noise★★★★★Tiny Granule Tile, Composite Tile

-Vibration transfer★★★★☆Rubber Roll
+Vibration Transfer★★★★☆Rubber Roll

-Airborne noise★★☆☆☆Combined with acoustic panels
+Airborne Noise★★☆☆☆Combine with acoustic wall panels

 Does Rubber Thickness Affect Sound Insulation?

-Thickness (mm)Impact Noise AbsorptionRecommended Use Area
+Thickness (mm)Noise AbsorptionRecommended Use

 FeatureRubber Tile (20–50mm)Rubber Roll (4–12mm)